szweibel/workshops/how-to-use-dhrift.md

 - **GitHub Actions**: DHRIFT uses GitHub Actions to automate the process of building and deploying workshop content.
 When you make changes to your workshop content, GitHub Actions will automatically build and deploy the changes to your DHRIFT site.

 We'll be exploring these technologies in more detail throughout the workshop, so don't worry if you're not familiar with them yet!

+## The Learning Experience

+DHRIFT is designed to be an interactive and engaging platform for learning digital humanities concepts.
+Let's explore some of the features and affordances of the DHRIFT platform, including interactive quizzes, challenges, and code editors.
+We'll also discuss how DHRIFT workshops are structured and how you can navigate and interact with them.

+It should be noted that DHRIFT can be used in a variety of settings, including remote, in-person, and self-instructional modalities.
+The platform is designed to be accessible to learners of all backgrounds and skill levels, from beginners to more advanced users.
+Whether you're new to digital humanities or an experienced practitioner, DHRIFT has something to offer you.

+Let's dive into the platform and see what it has to offer!

 ## Using the DHRIFT Platform